-Florida Academy of Collaborative Professionals (FACP) – Sampson Collaborative Law sponsored the annual statewide Florida collaborative conferences in 2017, 2018, and 2019.
+Florida Academy of Collaborative Professionals (FACP) – Sampson Collaborative Law sponsored multiple annual statewide Florida collaborative conferences.

-FACP promotes and fosters Collaborative practice statewide in Florida using a collaboratively-trained, interdisciplinary professional team.
+FACP promotes and fosters Collaborative Practice statewide in Florida using a collaboratively-trained, interdisciplinary professional team.
 The team works with clients to resolve family law disputes and to restructure and preserve relationships.
-FACP’s vision is to create a culture in which the Collaborative Process is the prevailing method for resolving disputes, beginning with family law and evolving into other areas.
-For more information, go to http://www.collaborativepracticeflorida.com.
+FACP envisions creating a culture in which the Collaborative Process is the prevailing method for resolving disputes.
+For more information, go to https://www.collaborativepracticeflorida.com.

 Harbor House – Sampson Collaborative Law contributes to Harbor House.

-Harbor House is an innovating organization that guides the way for safer communities everywhere by developing, deploying and modeling best practices to eradicate domestic abuse in Central Florida.
-They work to prevent and eliminate domestic abuse in Central Florida by providing critical life-saving services to survivors, implementing and advancing best practices, and educating and engaging the community in a united front.
+Harbor House guides the way for safer communities everywhere.
+HH develops, deploys, and models practices to eradicate domestic abuse in Central Florida.
+They work to prevent and eliminate domestic abuse in Central Florida.

 Harbor House provides life-saving services to survivors, implements and advances best practices for dealing with domestic violence, and educates and engages the Central Florida community.